openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.getLaunchWantForBundleSync<sup>10+</sup>

-getLaunchWantForBundleSync(bundleName: string, userId?: number): Want;
+getLaunchWantForBundleSync(bundleName: string, userId?: number): Want

 Obtains the Want used to launch the bundle based on the given bundle name and user ID.
 This API returns the result synchronously.